A nudibranch uses its head tentacles, which are sensitive to taste, touch and smell, to sniff the current for its next victim. © Giovanna Fasanelli

 - Travel by Rail

-This morning, bid farewell to Manado and fly to Sorong, one of the busiest harbor towns in West Papua and the gateway to the exquisite Raja Ampat, or Four Kings, named for the four main islands of the extensive West Papuan archipelago.
-A boat ride across the Dampier Strait will take you to Kri Island, a perfect home base from which to explore the archipelago’s most stunning northern sites.
-The global bull’s-eye of marine diversity—it is quite possibly the richest coral reef ecosystem on Earth—Raja Ampat offers the underwater naturalist a cornucopia of marine wonders, the likes of which you won’t see elsewhere.
-This afternoon, celebrate your arrival with a snorkel off the legendary Kri ‘House Reef,’ where you can quite easily see Green Turtles, Bluespotted Stingrays, Blacktip Reef Sharks, and possibly the endemic Raja Ampat Epaulette, or Walking, Sharks.
+This morning, a boat ride across the Dampier Strait will take you to Kri Island, a perfect home base from which to explore the West Papuan archipelago’s most stunning northern sites.
+The global bull’s eye of marine diversity—it is quite possibly the richest coral reef ecosystem on Earth—Raja Ampat offers the underwater naturalist a cornucopia of marine wonders, the likes of which you won’t see elsewhere.
+This afternoon, celebrate your arrival with a snorkel off the legendary Kri ‘House Reef,’ where you can quite easily see Green Turtles, Bluespotted Stingrays, and Blacktip Reef Sharks.
 Dinner and overnight at Sorido Bay Resort.

-Three full days are the bare minimum to explore the 30-plus outstanding dive sites located in close proximity to the resort.
+Enjoy four full days to explore the 30-plus outstanding dive sites located in close proximity to the resort.
 Snorkel or dive among coral gardens, walls, and mangroves between Gam & Kri Islands, including the famous Cape Kri, home to one of the largest concentrations of fish in the archipelago’s northern region.
 Sites such as Blue Magic, Sardines & Mios Kon are home to a staggering array of marine creatures, from Manta Rays to schools of barracuda and sweetlips, cryptic Leaf Scorpionfish, and pygmy seahorses.
 Dinners and overnights at Sorido Bay Resort.

 Disembark the Indo Siren this morning in Sorong and transfer to the airport for your international flights home.